AppDaemon/appdaemon/docs/INSTALL.rst

 Also, note, that to run a dev version you should be using the PIP install method.
 Docker builds are created for dev too, but there is no hass.io support.

-To run a dev version follow these steps:
+To run a PIP install method dev version follow these steps:

 Clone the Repository
 ~~~~~~~~~~~~~~~~~~~~